 As very often occurs in biology, however, the situation is not so clear-cut as would first appear.
 It has long been known, for example, that many Kv channels require binding of phosphatidylinositol 4,5-bisphosphate (PIP2) for optimal activation.
 Without binding of PIP2, a lipid-derived signaling molecule, Kv channels - including those in the KCNQ subfamily – find it difficult to open.
 This “ligand-gating” property of neuronal KCNQ Kv channels is exploited by the nervous system to regulate neuronal excitability.

-Perhaps more surprisingly, we discovered in 2018 that a binding pocket in neuronal KCNQ channels long known to accommodate the synthetic anticonvulsant, retigabine (Figure 2), also accommodates the primary inhibitory neurotransmitter, GABA, and the structurally related drug, gabapentin.
+Perhaps more surprisingly, we discovered in 2018 that a binding pocket in neuronal KCNQ channels long known to accommodate the synthetic anticonvulsant, retigabine (Figure 2), also accommodates the primary inhibitory neurotransmitter, GABA and related metabolites, and the structurally related drug, gabapentin.
 With sub-micromolar binding affinities higher than those boasted by many of the classical GABAA receptors, KCNQ3 and KCNQ5 hold GABA tightly and when this occurs, can open at much more hyperpolarized potentials than in its absence.
 Thus, the line between voltage-gated and classic ligand-gated ion channels becomes ever more blurred.

 The obvious temptation following the finding that GABA can activate KCNQs was to pursue other neurotransmitters, which we did.
 Fortunately, we found that the excitatory neurotransmitter, glutamate, which is structurally highly similar to GABA, does not bind to or activate KCNQs (this makes sense as KCNQ activation is inhibitory to excitability, because it hyperpolarizes the cell membrane).
 Additionally, however, neither did the inhibitory neurotransmitter, glycine, bind or activate KCNQs.
 Unperturbed, we decided to force glycine to activate KCNQs by creating designer glycine-based ligands.
 Using in silico re-engineering guided by the known chemical feature that facilitates retigabine activation of neuronal KCNQs – negative electrostatic surface potential centered around a carbonyl group within a compound small enough to fit into the retigabine/GABA binding pocket.